The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 5. Running Successful ABM Plays

-The final alignment challenge in this series is the challenge of running successful ABM plays with misaligned teams.
+The final alignment challenge in this series is running successful ABM plays with misaligned teams.
 At the end of the day, you just can’t do it!

-All of the problem areas outlined above – poor handoffs, disparate systems, inconsistent data, and arm wrestling over MQLs – prevents an organization from running successful ABM plays, especially at scale.
+All of the problem areas outlined above – poor handoffs, disparate systems, inconsistent data, and arm wrestling over MQLs – prevent an organization from running successful ABM plays, especially at scale.

 Why is it so hard to knock your ABM goals out of the park when sales and marketing aren’t talking?
 It’s because ABM requires that you’re not only aligned on one single MQL or SQL definition – you have to define an entire buying committee.
 This means even more handoffs, system, data, and goal alignment.